theSundayProgrammer/Camerasp/README.md

 https://solarianprogrammer.com/2015/01/13/raspberry-pi-raspbian-install-gcc-compile-cpp-14-programs/

 clone the raspicam repository and use cmake to build Raspicam.
-Ensure that the IJL Jpeg libray  is insattled.
+Ensure that the IJL Jpeg libray  is installed.

 Use the source code in src/http to build the http library.
 Then build the project in src using

 make -f pi.mk

-To install as a service on Raspian I used Jason Lewis' script except for the small change I suggested in https://github.com/jasonblewis/sample-service-script/issues/6
+To install as a service on Raspian I used Jason Lewis' script except for the small change I suggested in https://github.com/jasonblewis/sample-service-script/issues/6.

 Another issue is with raspicam library.
 The application would not pick up the library even after the library was installed in  /usr/local/lib.
-So I had creat libraspicam.conf and save it in /etc/ld.so.conf.d/
+So I had to creat libraspicam.conf and save it in /etc/ld.so.conf.d/.
 Go Figure!

+Copy options.txt to /srv/cameras/options.txt.
+This is the configuration file.